 Steig Larsson tragically did not live to see the publication of his novel that catapulted him into international stardom.
 The first in the series, The Girl with the Dragon Tattoo, introduces his heroine Lisbeth Salander, who takes matters into her own hands when it comes to vengeance for her own rape and for other crimes committed against women.
 Salander is a deeply damaged but brilliant computer hacker.
 Her brutality and righteousness makes her one of the most popular badass female leads in any genre.

-Soon to be an HBO series starring Amy Adams, Gone Girl author Gillian Flynn’s Sharp Objects tells the story of Camille Parker, a journalist who returns to her hometown to cover a series of murders.
+Now an HBO series starring Amy Adams, Gone Girl author Gillian Flynn’s Sharp Objects tells the story of Camille Parker, a journalist who returns to her hometown to cover a series of murders.
 There’s just one problem: Camille’s just out of the psych ward herself.
 Now the murder of one young woman in particular sparks reminders of Camille’s painful past, which she must confront if she hopes to solve the case and end her own suffering.

 Smilla's Sense of Snow